GuOrg/Gu.State/README.md

 ```

 ## 3. DiffBy
-Compares two instances and returns a tree with the diff or null is they are equal.
+Compares two instances and returns a tree with the differences or an empty diff is they are equal.
 Types implementing `IEquatable` are compared using `object.Equals(x, y)`
 - Indexers are only supported for framework collection types.
 - Handles enumerables.